Gaius-Augustus/learnMSA/docs/io.rst

     correlated with sequence length.
 When this option is used, the ``-o / --out_file`` parameter becomes optional.

+``--struct`` *STRUCT_FILE*
+    Path to a fasta file containing discrete letters from a structural alphabet for each sequence.
+Currently, only the 3Di alphabet from Foldseek is supported.
+It must be possible to match the sequences in the input fasta file to the sequences in the structural file by sequence ID.
+When this option is used, learnMSA will use the structural information to guide the alignment process.

+``--load_emb`` *EMB_FILE*
+    Path to a file containing embeddings for each sequence.
+This file should be a binary file in the format produced by the ``--save_emb`` option.
+    When this option is used, learnMSA will load the embeddings and use them to guide the alignment process.

+``--save_emb`` *EMB_FILE*
+    Path to save computed embeddings for each sequence.
+Per default, stores embeddings in the working directory (``--work_dir``).
+Set to an empty string to disable.
+This option must be used together with ``--use_language_model`` when alignments should be computed, saved and used for alignment.
+If ``--use_language_model`` is not set, learnMSA will only compute and save the embeddings, but not perform any other computation.

 Practical tips and example commands